evolvingstuff/vdw2/content/posts/free-range-lard-has-lots-of-vitamin-d-and-is-good-for-you.md

 }

-### A lot of baking used to use lard which often had <a href="/posts/500-iu-of-vitamin-d-per-teaspoon" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1414">500 IU of vitamin D per teaspoon</a>
+### A lot of baking used to use lard which often had [500 IU of vitamin D per teaspoon](/tags/500-iu-of-vitamin-d-per-teaspoon.html)

 Pies, cookies, pastry, short bread, biskets, shepards pie, etc.